pyomeca/ezc3d/README.md

 To run the test, navigate to the `test` folder in your build folder and run the `ezc3d_test` binary.
 Please note that if you are on Windows, you will have to copy all the necessary dll next to this binary.

 ## Tests for the binders
-If you add a new feature that exposes something to the user, you are welcomed to implement them in the binders (Matlab/Octave and Python).
+If you add a new feature that exposes something to the user, you are welcomed to implement them in the binders (Matlab and Python).

-### Matlab/Octave
+### Matlab
-Running the tests for Matlab/Octave is as simple as running the tests script in `{PATH_TO_EZC3D_ROOT_FOLDER}/test/python3`.
+Running the tests for Matlab is as simple as running the tests script in `{PATH_TO_EZC3D_ROOT_FOLDER}/test/python3`.
 Please note that the `PATH_TO_EZC3D_ROOT_FOLDER` is the main folder (for instance downloaded from GitHub, and not the build folder); please also note that on Windows, you will have to copy the dll in the build folder.

 ### Python
 For Python, the tests should be run using `pytest` from the build directory with the following command: `pytest -v {PATH_TO_EZC3D_ROOT_FOLDER}/test/python3`.
 Please note that the `PATH_TO_EZC3D_ROOT_FOLDER` is the main folder (for instance downloaded from GitHub, and not the build folder); please also note that on Windows, you will have to copy the dll in the build folder.